Ishan-Karpe/Multilingual-AI/README.md

 - First, run the file normally, then execute
 - streamlit run main.py
 - Doing this will open up the tab in localhost, which is UI

+  # supported languages:
+  Any languages in Google Translate and Google TTS supported